iamtheblackunicorn/Bake/README.md

 ## Note :scroll:

-- *Bake* :baguette_bread: by Alexander Abraham :black_heart:, the Black Unicorn :unicorn:
+- *Bake :baguette_bread:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.